dewdgi/wheel-hid-emulator/logics.md

 - `USBGadgetOutputThread()` polls for OUTPUT data, reassembles 7-byte packets, and hands them to `ParseFFBCommand()` for decoding.
 - `FFBUpdateThread()` runs at ~125 Hz: shapes torque, blends autocenter springs, applies gain, feeds the damped spring model, and nudges steering by applying `ffb_offset` before clamping to ±32768.
 - `ToggleEnabled()` flips the `enabled` flag under the mutex, grabs/ungrabs input, calls `ResyncKeyStates()` (which is a no-op unless a new device arrived), reapplies whatever pedals/buttons are currently held via a single snapshot write, schedules the warmup burst, and logs the new mode so the host always sees a current frame when control changes.
-- `ProcessInputFrame()` consumes mouse delta plus the current keyboard snapshot in one lock-protected block, so every axis, button, and hat update lands in the same HID frame; there are no more per-axis NotifyStateChanged calls that could surface half-updated states.
+- `ProcessInputFrame()` consumes mouse delta plus the current keyboard snapshot in one lock-protected block, and it bails out entirely while `output_enabled` is false so we never mutate state mid-handshake.
 - `SendNeutral(reset_ffb)` injects a neutral frame and, unless we explicitly ask for a reset, preserves the force-feedback state so quickly toggling Ctrl+M no longer clears road feel.
-- `FlushStateBlocking()` waits for the HID writer to confirm a frame hit the wire (using a monotonic frame counter) so enable/disable transitions always deliver their neutral frame before output is muted.
+- Enable handshake: `SetEnabled(true)` grabs devices, captures a snapshot, forces `output_enabled=false`, applies a neutral state, writes that HID frame directly, applies the snapshot, writes again, then finally enables asynchronous output and schedules the warmup burst.
+The host only ever sees whole frames in the right order.
-- Warmup burst: when we re-enable, `GamepadDevice` emits a few consecutive neutral frames followed by the freshly captured snapshot so ACC never sees half-pressed pedals or missing axes after a toggle.
+- Warmup burst: once `output_enabled` flips true, `GamepadDevice` emits a few consecutive frames so ACC never sees half-pressed pedals or missing axes after a toggle.
 - `output_enabled` gates both HID IN and OUT: nothing is transmitted or parsed while disabled, and FFB physics sleeps until the toggle completes, preventing random packets from confusing the host.

 ### `src/config.cpp`